FriendsOfSymfony/FOSElasticaBundle/README.md

 ### Filtering Results and executing a default query

-You may want to remove a certain set of results via filtering (which removes it from the `score index`, it is slightly faster in performance because the subset can be cached so that future queries run quicker).
-Filtering can be used to remove deactivated records or to show results by group. `FilteredQuery` should be used to combine the `QueryString` operator with the `Filter`, an example of `FilteredQuery` is shown Below.
+You may want to remove a certain set of results from a query, filtering is ideal because it is slightly faster in performance compared to a standard query because the subset of results are cached.
+This improves query speed because the query is ran against the predetermined subset from previous queries rather than recalculating the whole query again.
+Filtering can effectively when trying to look for only active records which are indicated by a field in the database. `FilteredQuery` should be used to combine the `QueryString` operator with the `Filter`, an example of `FilteredQuery` is shown Below.

 ```php
 $term = new \Elastica\Filter\Term();